cybernetics-conference/cybercon_library/readme.md

 4. Extract text from the downloaded file
 5. Extract questions from extracted text
 6. Compute topic mixtures for the books

+This generates a file at `data/library.json`.
+Move this to `cybersym/data/library.json`.